sarsky/Mozzie/docs/source/Overview.rst

 All of these optimisations only add value if the other systems used in the Mozzie can also achieve their mission objectives as well.
 The camera system is particularly important for locating the ground target, and as such it's important to ensure that the camera system can operate in the prevailing flight conditions, and in fairly turbulent or fast forward flight.
 Limiting the design to only have a short hover time also means that it's not possible to use extensive hover times to image the search area and find the target.
-In our experience, however, forward flight winged flight resulted in better and more stable imaging than in hover, so having limited hover times had negligible impact.
+In our experience, however, forward winged flight resulted in better and more stable imaging than in hover, so having limited hover times had negligible impact on mission outcomes.

 Overall we are very happy with the potential and the performance of the Mozzie QP platform, and we look forward to seeing more projects based on this platform!